LahsiniMohamed/ppp-WebRtc/README.md

 # Note :
-to run this code u need to have a signaling server with socket.io
+To run this code u need to have a signaling server with socket.io
-**the file server.js contains the source code of the signaling server**
+the file `server.js` contains the source code of the signaling server

 # Getting Started with Create React App